neurall/acorn-jadex/README.md

 # Acorn-JadeX

 This is my blatant fork of awesome Acorn-Jsx that served as base for great babej jsx transformation for React library.
+Yes all the jsx development now happen in babel but this still makes sense if you plan in browser repl compilations but wanna use something smaller than 1mb babel-standalone

 Why ?